MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 #### Share a OneDrive for Business file

 > [!NOTE]
-> Dynamics 365 Guides does not support sharing from a shared SharePoint site.
+> Dynamics 365 Guides does not support sharing from a shared SharePoint folder or a personal OneDrive folder.

 1. In the call controls, select the **More info** button […].